Find the Best Mortgage

 Real Estate Market Update

-On September 16th, the Canadian Real Estate Association (CREA) released its August home sales data.
-The data showed that home sales increased 1.3% between July and August, reaching their highest level since January.
+On June 16th, the Canadian Real Estate Association (CREA) released its May home sales data.
+The data showed that home sales rose 3.6% between April and May.
+This marks the first gain since last November and was led by activity in the Greater Toronto Area (GTA), Calgary, and Ottawa.

 CPI Inflation Update